-DO include full size appliances if space allows.
-While this certainly won’t be possible for everyone, if you have the space it can add a ton of convenience to have a refrigerator, dishwasher, and even a stove.
+DO include full-size appliances if space allows.
+While this certainly won’t be possible for everyone, if you have space it can add a ton of convenience to have a refrigerator, dishwasher, and even a stove.

 DO choose a durable counter material that won’t scratch or stain.
 Quartz is currently the most popular material on the market because it’s nonporous and doesn’t hold on to bacteria.
 It also doesn’t scratch.